dbos-inc/dbos-docs/docs/api-reference/cli.md

 ### `npx operon init`

 **Description:**
 This command initializes a new Operon application from a template into a target directory.
-By default, the instantiated application is the "Hello, world!" application using [knex.js](https://knexjs.org/) used in the [quickstart](../getting-started/quickstart).
+By default, the instantiated application is the "Hello, Database!" application using [knex.js](https://knexjs.org/) used in the [quickstart](../getting-started/quickstart).

 **Parameters:**
 - `-n, --appName <application-name>`: The name and directory to which to initialize the application.